-Grievances about any other action or decision involving Department of Social Work faculty and staff should be made according to the following procedure, and should be made as soon as possible after an issue occurs to promote timely resolution of the matter.
+Grievances about any other action or decision involving the Department of Social Work faculty and staff should be made according to the following procedure and should be made as soon as possible after an issue occurs to promote timely resolution of the matter.

-- 1. The student first discusses the issue with the faculty or staff member directly involved in the issue and attempts to reach resolution.
+- The student first discusses the issue with the faculty or staff members directly involved in the issue and attempts to reach resolution.
 This discussion should be held as soon as possible after an issue occurs, but no longer than 10 working days following the academic semester during which the issue occurred.
-It is expected that faculty/staff members respond to a student's grievance within five working days following a written or verbal request. - 2.
-If the student is dissatisfied with the result of their conversation with the faculty/staff, or the student is unable to discuss the issue with the individual because of their refusal or absence, the student may then submit their grievance by email to the BSW Program Director within 10 working days.
-The process shall be terminated if notification is not received within the 10 working days.
+It is expected that faculty/staff members respond to a student's grievance within five working days following a written or verbal request. - If the student is unable to discuss the issue directly for reasons such as absence or unwillingness of the faculty/staff member, fear of reprisal, unsatisfactory previous attempts of resolution, or undue stress, the student should begin at Step 2 with the BSW Program Director. - 2.
+If the student is dissatisfied with the result of their conversation with the faculty/staff, or the student is unable to discuss the issue with the faculty or staff member as described above, the student may then submit their grievance by email to the BSW Program Director within 10 working days.
+If the student elects to meet with the BSW Program Director before submitting their concern in writing, it is likely that they will be asked to also submit their concern in writing.
+The process shall be terminated if notification is not received within 10 working days.
 The email notification should clearly describe the issue and all relevant details, as well as steps already taken to attempt to resolve it.
 After receiving the written grievance, the BSW Program Director will acknowledge receipt within 10 working days to the student's Washburn University email address.
 The BSW Program Director reserves the right to collect additional information needed to mediate the issue from faculty/staff and the student, and the student may be required to meet with the BSW Program Director in person.
 If the complaint is regarding a specific faculty/staff person's performance, the BSW Program Director reserves the right to refer the issue directly to the Department Chair.
 The student will be notified in writing to the Washburn University email address regarding the BSW Program Director's decision. - 3.
 If the student is dissatisfied with the decision of the BSW Program Director, the student may then submit their grievance by email to the Department Chair within 10 working days.
-The process shall be terminated if notification is not received within the 10 working days.
+The process shall be terminated if notification is not received within 10 working days.
 The email notification should again clearly describe the issue and all relevant details, as well as steps already taken to attempt to resolve it.
-After receiving the written grievance, the Department Chair will acknowledge receipt within 10 working days to the student's Washburn University email address.
+After receiving the written grievance, the

+Department Chair will acknowledge receipt within 10 working days to the student's Washburn University email address.
 The Department Chair reserves the right to collect additional information needed to mediate the issue from faculty/staff and the student, and the student may be required to meet with the Department Chair in person.
 The decision made by the Department Chair, in consultation with the Associate Dean of the School of Applied Studies, is final and will be provided in writing to the student's Washburn University email address.